-Important note: If there is more than one dealer licensed at a location, then each dealer must meet the premise requirements.
-In other words, two dealers cannot share the same desk, chairs or phone.
+Important note: If there is more than one dealer licensed at a location, then each dealer must meet all premise requirements separately.
+In other words, two dealers cannot share the same office space, desk, chairs, or phone.

 Slide 1.30 Signage